 Argentina: Former governor of Córdoba (1976-79) Carlos Bernardo Chasseing dies.

 Slovakia: Interior Minister Tomás Drucker resigns.
 Prime Minister Peter Pellegrini becomes acting interior minister on April 17.
-On April 24 Denisa Saková is nominated as interior minister.
+On April 24 Denisa Saková is nominated as interior minister (sworn in April 26).

 Japan: The governor of Niigata, Ryuichi Yoneyama, announces his resignation.
 It takes effect April 27, Deputy Governor Morio Takai becoming acting governor.